 Step 4 – The final days

-Once your decision has been made you need to make your dog as comfortable as possible to lessen his pain and distress.
+Once you’ve made your decision, you need to make your dog as comfortable as possible to lessen his pain and distress.
 Your vet will offer you comfort medications, and you can provide a quiet and warm sleeping spot, surrounded with his favourite toys and blankets.
 Check for soiling and wetness often and try to make sure he has constant companionship.

 Step 5 – Make family and friends aware

 Tell your family and friends before you have your dog put to sleep so that they can support you in your grief and you can help them with theirs.
 You’ll need lots of emotional support during this time and afterwards.
-Let your children participate if they want to be there, and for very young children read appropriate books to help them understand.
+Allow your children participate if they want to be there.
+For very young children, you could read appropriate books to help them understand.

 Step 6 – Saying goodbye

 Give your dog all the love he needs in his final moments by stroking and snuggling down with him.
 Tell him all the things you want him to know so that you can find closure.
 Your vet will administer a sedative so that your dog is calm and won’t feel anything else.
-Once in a deep sleep the second injection will be given and your dog will pass peacefully.
+Once your dog is in a deep sleep, the vet will administer a second injection and your dog will pass peacefully.

 You don’t have to be present but you have the option of gentle pet euthanasia at home which can be the perfect way to say goodbye to your best friend.